Hong Kong Jockey Club: Racing activities

 On 9 September 2007, Sha Tin Racecourse opened after its summer break with record 1-day crowd of about 60,000.
 Chief Secretary Henry Tang struck the ceremonial gong.
 The Hong Kong Jockey Club collected US$106 million in bets (highest since 2001).
 Children of horse owners were admitted amid protest of local anti-gambling groups.
-Sunny Power, booted by Howard Cheng, got the trophy in the 1,200-metre dash.
+Sunny Power, ridden by Howard Cheng, got the trophy in the 1,200-metre dash.

 In January 2008, Eclipse and Sovereign Award winning jockey Emma-Jayne Wilson became the first North American female rider to be granted a license to compete in Hong Kong.

-The reform and other changes mentioned above, the HKJC revenue has steadily increased back to previous levels and above.
+Following the reform and other changes mentioned above, the HKJC revenue has steadily risen to previous levels and beyond.
 The total racing revenue for the Racing Season 2011/2012 reached HK$86.1 billion, up 43.4% since the 2006 reform.